-If the answer is “yes,” ask your student “Have your talked with your CF or your CD?”
-The Office of Campus Life has full-time, professional community directors (CDs), along with student staff -- community facilitators (CFs) or community mentors (CMs).
-All are trained and experienced in mediating roommate conflicts.
+If the answer is “yes,” ask your student “Have your talked with your RE?”
+Residence Life has capable and trained student staff members as well as professional resident directors and assistant resident directors.
+All are unbiased and experienced in mediating roommate conflicts.

 - Explain that it’s OK not to be best friends with a roommate, regardless of what popular culture tells us.
 Encourage your student not to violate University policies and procedures, which can be found in the Student Handbook (PDF).
 Many roommate conflicts are the result of one person making a choice that directly violates University policies.

-Students who need help with a roommate conflict can talk with a Campus Life staff member to vent frustrations, get ideas on how to approach the other roommate, or ask for direct help in resolving the problems.
+Students who need help with a roommate conflict can talk with any resident educator to vent frustrations, get ideas on how to approach the other roommate, or ask for direct help in resolving the problems.

-When a Campus Life gets directly involved, we use the following approach:
+When Residence Life gets directly involved, we use the following approach:

 We will not take sides.
 Our job is to work toward a mediated resolution.

-If the roommates cannot resolve their differences, Campus Life will facilitate a room change.
+If the roommates cannot resolve their differences, Residence Life will facilitate a room change.